RagnarJensen/PiLEDlights/README.md

 # PiLEDlights
-For the Raspberry Pi - Make LEDs blink on network or harddisk activity.
+For the Raspberry Pi - Make LEDs blink on network or SD card/USB storage activity.

 netledPi and hddledPi make use of Gordon Henderson's wiringPi library - wiringpi.com